 1. Affiliate Marketing

 For example, if you read this Oraimo Bluetooth Speaker review, you’ll notice a few links to the website that sells the speaker.
-If you click that link and the item costs KES 2,000, I’ll receive a 5 percent commission which should be KES 100 per referral.
+If you click that link and the item costs KES 8,000, I’ll receive an 8 percent commission, which should be KES 640 per referral.

-If 100 of my readers purchase the item through my link, I should walk away with KES 10,000.
-Scale that up and it’s good money.
+If 100 of my readers purchase the item through my link, I should walk away with KES 64,000.
+Scale that up, and it’s good money.

 The example I gave is just for demonstration—there are some programs where you can make tens of thousands of shillings per referral.
 It all depends on the kind of products you’ll be dealing with on your blog.